Rona Glynn

 Rona Ellen Glynn (24 September 1936 – 4 January 1965), also known briefly as Rona Schaber after marriage, was the first Indigenous Australian school teacher and nurse in Alice Springs in the Northern Territory.
-In 1965 she became the first Aboriginal woman to have a pre-school named in her honour in Australia.
+In 1965 she became the first Indigenous woman to have a pre-school named in her honour in Australia.

 Early life and family

 Rona Ellen Glynn was born on 24 September 1936 at Wood Green Station in Central Australia, the daughter of Ron Price and Topsy Glynn, a housemaid and cook (Note: According to 1940 letter from R. H. Purvis of Wood Green Station, Central Australia, to the Minister of the Interior about Topsy Glynn: "I would explain that this girl [Topsy] is the daughter of James Glynn, halfcaste and a lubra...
 Glynn some years ago took Mr F R W Scott to Oodnadatta from Stirling Station for medical aid, while on the trip (by buggy approx 1919) his lubra (the mother of Topsy) was killed by the blacks, and Glynn gave the girl to bring up as it was almost impossible for him to do so in his nomadic job of stockman.

 In due course I prevailed upon the late Commissioner of Police R Stott to let the girl go to the institution, this he allowed although the girl is not a half-caste, conditionally that I took her out and gave her a job on the station when she had finished schooling.
 This I did, and the girl remained here with quarters of her own.
 In 1936 the girl gave birth to a child and stated that Ron Price was the father, this fact was admitted by Price, later I reported the birth and M C Muldoon came here on the case.
 In 1939, another child was born to her and Alf Price, brother of the father of her first child was the father.
 This birth was reported.
 I had occasion to take the girl wit her second child to the doctor and then after all the years, it was deemed fit to put her back in the institution... etc.) for Robert Henry Purvis (Bob Purvis Sr), owner of Woodgreen Station.
 (Note: ...and had also done stockwork and windmill repair work around the station and in return had only received clothing and rations.)